evvvvr/tweets-collector/README.md

 in each application itself, they are hardcoded in docker files and docker compose, ports should be fully configurable.

+Use docker volumes or data containers to permanently store db data.

 API host URL not configurable for frontend-client.

 Are graceful exits of services and graceful error handling and retries.

+Retry connections to external services (db, search index) instead of failing.

 Indexer now tries to bulk index all not indexed tweets - break bulk into chunks.
 Prevent indexer job to start again when its already running.